Powerlearnproject/se-assignment-4-github-and-visual-studio-audreymateke/README.md

 What is a GitHub repository?
 Describe how to create a new repository and the essential elements that should be included in it.

   Answer:

-   -A GitHub repository is a centralized location on GitHub where you can store and manage your code, files, and project data.
+    - A GitHub repository is a centralized location on GitHub where you can store and manage your code, files, and project data.

 3. Version Control with Git:

   Explain the concept of version control in the context of Git.
 How does GitHub enhance version control for developers?

  The concept of version control in the context of Git:

   - Git is a Version Control System (VCS) designed to make it easier to have multiple versions of a code base, sometimes across multiple developers or teams.
   - It allows you to see changes you make to your code and easily revert them.

   How does GitHub enhance version control for developers?